mini-pw/2020L-WB-Blog/content/post/2020-06-21-how-should-i-impute-imputation-techniques-comparison.md

   * *eucalyptus* - 4% of missing data
   * *echoMonths* - 7% of missing data

 Having that data presented directly, we are a bit surprised the authors decided to divide the datasets into groups having <1%, 1-15%, >15% of missing data, while only one dataset has less than one percent of missing data and only two datasets have more than 15% of missing data, while they differ greatly in the fraction (16.3% and 33.6%).
 We wish that the authors divided the datasets differently or presented the results on more datasets, as some results may be quite unreliable.
+Another solution would be to simply compare datasets generally without any grouping.

 Finally, the authors unfortunately did not inform us which datasets are *medium* in size - the only bit of information we found was that the datasets were *big* if they contained at least 10000 values.
 We wish that the rule of such division was presented explicitly.
+We also believe that while 10000 values may be perceived as indeed a lot in a dataset, there are much bigger datasets available and a similar comparison with them would be beneficial.

 ### Summary